devrosilva/devrosilva/README.md

 ### Hi!
 Welcome. :blush:
 <kbd>[<img title="Portuguese" alt="Portuguese" src="translations/portuguese/br.jpg" width="30">](translations/portuguese/README.br.md)</kbd>

 I am Rodrigo.
 In the last seven years I worked at the bank sector.
 However, I've been wishing to work with IT for quite some time.

-So, after a long preparation, I quit my job to entirely dedicate myself to the dream of become an IT professional.
+So, after a long preparation, I

+quit my job to entirely dedicate myself to the dream of become an IT professional.

-Currently I am studying Information Systems.
-Also, I am participating of a few Bootcamps and doing some self-education with the objective of finally start a career in IT.
+I am currently studying Information Systems, participating of a few Bootcamps and studying a lot by myself.

+Thanks for visiting.

 <br>

 **Some of my skills and areas of interest:**